 Often the best paint colors for these dark spaces will lend themselves towards lighter colors or a more neutral color, but the room paint can vary based on your personality and goal for the basement space. (all teal might be a bit much for most, but you find the perfect paint for you, you just have to go for it!)

 So choose your paint and color palette carefully.
 A finished basement can also be a space to experiment with your creativity.
-It can be a fun DIY project, especially for unfinished basements, but for finished basements many homeowners approach it as they would their living room or dining room.
+It can be a fun DIY interior painting project, especially for unfinished basements, but for finished basements many homeowners approach it as they would their living room or dining room.

 Select Light Colors